AMaldonado1/Bloons-TD-CMSC202/README.md

 # Bloons-TD-UMBC
 ### Computer Science CMSC202 - Project 4
 ## Overview
-- Practice creating classes with inheritance,
+- Practice creating classes with inheritance
-- Working with pointers as they pertain to classes,
+- Working with pointers as they pertain to classes
-- Using polymorphism to change the behavior of the classes, and
+- Using polymorphism to change the behavior of the classes
-- Working with a large number of classes.
+- Working with a large number of classes